daimahou/documentation/docs/abilities/ability-asset/effects.md

 !!! warning "Targets & effects"
-		An important thing to understand is that each effect apply once per target, *e.g. if you set up the Targeting System to capture multiple targets and set an Effect to spawn one projectile, you will effectively spawn one projectile per target*.
+An important thing to understand is that each effect applies once per target, *e.g. if you set up the Targeting System to capture multiple targets and set an Effect to spawn one projectile, you will effectively spawn one projectile per target*.

 ## Debug log

 Prints a log message in the console.
 The message will be prefixed with the target name or location.
-Useful to understand what target have been captured by the system.
+Useful to understand what targets have been captured by the system.

 <figure markdown>
   ![Ability inspector](https://github.com/daimahou/documentation/blob/main/docs/img/effect-debug.png?raw=true)